 - Before taking Spironolactone, tell your health care provider if you have liver or kidney problems

-- Don’t take it if you’re pregnant or might become pregnant
+- Don’t take spironolactone if you’re pregnant or might become pregnant

-- It’s best to take both Spironolactone and oral contraceptive pills together
+- It’s best to take both spironolactone and contraception together